aniketmaurya/blog/posts/2023/how-to-write-blog.md

 image: /posts/2023/images/how-to-write-blog.png

 ---

+This article presents guidelines to write an impactful content for organic growth and SEO.

 Crafting SEO-optimized technical content is not always a straightforward task.
 It requires presenting the article in a manner that is easily comprehensible for both English speakers and non-English speakers *(if the content is written in English)*.